timdev/php-stack-logger/README.md

 ## To Do

-- [ ] Make WrappedMonolog implement Monolog's ResettableInterface?
+- [ ] Make MonologStackLogger implement Monolog's ResettableInterface?
-- [ ] Think of a better name than `StackLogger`
 - [ ] Consider how this might play with Laravel, the insanely popular PHP framework that I do my best to avoid. 😜